Furovirus

 Furovirus is a genus of viruses, in the family Virgaviridae.
 Graminae, winter wheat, wheat, triticale, oat, sorghum bicolor, and plants serve as natural hosts.
 There are six species in this genus.
 Diseases associated with this genus include: (SBWMV): green and yellow mosaic.

 Taxonomy

-The following six species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by their common names: